 Summary

-The Lord Chamberlain enters, with a message from the king, who has such a high opinion of Anne that he wants to honor her with a new title and an increased annual income.
-Anne says the only thing she can give in return is thanks, and she prays for the well being of the king.
-On his way out, Lord Chamberlain notes to himself that Anne has such a wonderful mix of beauty and honor that she can't help but have attracted the king's eye, and he suspects that "from this lady may proceed a gem/ To lighten all this isle" (II.iii.78-9).
+The Lord Chamberlain enters with a message from the king, who has such a high opinion of Anne that he wants to honor her with a new title and an increased annual income.
+Anne says the only thing she can give in return is thanks, and she prays for the king’s well-being.
+On his way out, Lord Chamberlain notes to himself that Anne has such a wonderful mix of beauty and honor that she can’t help but have attracted the king’s eye, and he suspects that she may give birth to a child who will bring glory to England.

 Analysis